 |Adam's Polishes Americana||Carnauba||Paste|

 |Mothers 05500 California Gold||Carnauba||Paste|

 |Meguiar’s G17516 Ultimate Quik||Synthetic||Spray|

 |Poorboys Blue Nattys||Carnauba||Paste|

-Application of car wax can be achieved by using a car polisher or by hand and you can even add multiple layers of wax for further protection.
+As well as increasing the shine of your paintwork, a car wax also provides a protective layer against debris such as tree sap and bird droppings.
+In terms of the application, it can be achieved using a car polisher or by hand and you can even add multiple layers of the wax for further protection.

 The Best Car Wax

 1. Meguiar’s Ultimate Liquid Car Wax